CLE-SH: Comprehensive Literal Explanation package for SHapley values by statistical validity: Interaction analysis

-\textbf{2.
-Target: Binary/Discrete, Interaction: Continuous.} When the interaction feature is continuous, analyzing by its range can be difficult to interpret.
+When the interaction feature is continuous, analyzing by its range can be difficult to interpret.
 To simplify, we group interaction values into two categories: those smaller than the average and those larger than the average.
-This allows us to treat the interaction feature as a binary feature and apply the analysis described in Section 5.1.
+This allows us to treat the interaction feature as a binary feature and apply the analysis described in Subsection~\ref{subsec:disc-disc}.

-In Figure5.a, an example of box plots in interaction analysis is illustrated (dataset: MS).
+In Figure 7.a, an example of box plots in interaction analysis is illustrated (dataset: MS).
 The target feature 'Albuminuria' shows a negative slope in its SHAP values, regardless of the interaction feature's value (Triglycerides).
-However, in Figures 5.b and 5.c, we observe that the SHAP values, where 'Albuminuria's feature value is 2, show a statistically significant difference from other SHAP values only when Triglycerides is above its average.
+However, in Figures 7.b and 7.c, we observe that the SHAP values, where 'Albuminuria's feature value is 2, show a statistically significant difference from other SHAP values only when Triglycerides is above its average.
 This indicates that the impact of Albuminuria = 2 is more significant when triglycerides are above the average.